Deaths of migrants crossing English Channel ‘truly awful’, says Home Secretary

 An HM Coastguard spokesman said assistance was offered to the French coastguard on Friday, adding: “An RNLI lifeboat from Dover and Border Force vessel were initially sent to provide support, but were not required to attend the scene.”

-Latest Home Office figures show 419 people made the journey across the Channel from France to the UK in six boats on Tuesday, suggesting an average of around 70 people per boat and taking the provisional total for 2024 to date to 14,058.
+Latest Home Office figures show 62 people made the journey across the Channel from France to the UK in one boat on Thursday, taking the provisional total for 2024 to date to 14,120.

 The reports come as five people including a child died trying to cross the English Channel from France to the UK on April 23.